sslab-gatech/shfllock/README.md

   - MWRM
   - MRDM

-- We use following settings for our evaluation:
+- We use following settings for our evaluation, which can be modified in `bin/run-fxmark.py`:
 ```python
     self.DIRECTIOS = ["bufferedio"]
     self.MEDIA_TYPES = ["mem"]